VictorKreniski/UtilityTools/README.md

 # UtilityTools
-Just some sugar code to speed up my day to day consulting and development
+Just some helper code to speed up my day to day consulting and development